 In early 2015, Nevada Sunrise submitted a Plan of Operations (the "Plan") for Golden Arrow to the BLM.
-The Plan contemplates approximately 73,000 metres (240,000 feet) of drilling in 240 holes to explore for areas of new gold mineralization at Golden Arrow, and to further refine the known gold resources.
+The Plan contemplated approximately 73,000 metres (240,000 feet) of drilling in 240 holes to explore for areas of new gold mineralization at Golden Arrow, and to further refine the known gold resources.
 The submission of the Plan was the culmination of a process initiated by the Company in June 2014, when biological surveys commenced at Golden Arrow.
 During the summer and fall of 2014, a cultural survey was carried out in conjunction with the biological surveys to meet the requirements for the Plan.
 A geological review was also initiated by Nevada Sunrise which included the design of the surface drilling program and surface sampling and mapping.
-In August 2015, an Environmental Assessment was filed by the Company in support of the Plan, and Nevada Sunrise received and replied to comments from the BLM during the fall of 2015.

-After a public review period in the spring of 2016, the Plan for Golden Arrow was approved by the BLM in May 2016.
-The Company is required to increase the reclamation bond on Golden Arrow to US\$94,011 from the current amount of US\$18,037.
+In August 2015, an Environmental Assessment was filed by the Company in support of the Plan, and the Company received and replied to comments from the BLM during the fall of 2015.
+After a public review period, the Plan was approved by the BLM in May 2016.
+The Company is required to increase the reclamation bond on Golden Arrow to US\$94,011 from the current amount of US\$18,037 upon commencement of exploration.